PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 tags: [copilot]
 ---

 Enhancing user interaction is key to boosting engagement and productivity.
 Adaptive Cards provide a versatile and dynamic way to present rich content in a structured format.
 When integrated with Copilot and Office 365 connectors, they can significantly enrich the user experience.
-This blog post explores how to leverage Adaptive Cards within Copilot to create a seamless and engaging reward and recognition program for your organization.
+This blog post explores how to leverage Adaptive Cards within Copilot to create a seamless and engaging **Rewards and Recognition Program**  for your organization.

 ## Table of Contents
 - [Understanding Adaptive Cards](#understanding-adaptive-cards)